Choose from 500+ tracks and trails across Aotearoa New Zealand.

 Department of Conservation huts and campsites

-To maintain the government's guidelines for gatherings, bookable accommodation is capped to 10 people and there should be no more than 10 people at any of the larger non-bookable huts.
+At Alert Level 2, to maintain the government's guidelines for gatherings, bookable accommodation is capped to 10 people and there should be no more than 10 people at any of the larger non-bookable huts.
 If you are planning to use a non-bookable hut, you should also take a tent in case there is not enough room.

 Visitors will need to carry their own cleaning equipment in and out of the area they visit.